bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_01.md

 curl http://localhost:3003/ping
 ```

 Now check terminal 1,2 and 3.
 Do they all display the same message?
 If yes, all the nodes are synchronised.
-You have created a very simple P2P network.
+Congratulations, you have created a very simple P2P network.

 ## Using Currencies in P2P network

-Unlike making digital copies of a file, using PSP network to replicate **real time** digital transactions means that all the nodes have to be synchronised with each other at any point in time in order to prevent double spending.
-There needs to be rules in which we group different transactions into batches for synchronisation.
-The more nodes we have, the slower it is to propagate the batches of transactions.
-We will leave this for chapter 3.
+Unlike making digital copies of a file, using P2P network to replicate **real time** digital transactions means that all the nodes have to be synchronised with each other in order to prevent double spending.
+There needs to be rules to group different transactions into batches for synchronisation.

+The more nodes we have, the slower and harder it is for the batches of transactions to propagate.
+Most importantly, the network should be resilient to bad actors who propagate false transactional data.
+The network needs to be "smart" to know which batches of transaction are legitimate and which is not.

+There might be many unanswered questions at this stage.
+Things will be clearer when we will revisit this issue at chapter 3.

 ## Exercises

-{quiz, id: q1}
+{quiz, id: q1, attempts: 0}
 ?
 Why is decentralisation important?
-! consider redundancy and security
+`! consider redundancy and security
 {/quiz}

-{quiz, id: q2}
+{quiz, id: q2, attempts: 0}
 ?
 How is cost, transaction speed and decentralisation related?
-! choose 2 out of 3
+`! choose 2 out of 3
 {/quiz}

-{quiz, id: q3}
+{quiz, id: q3, attempts: 0}
 ?
 Is Bitcoin fully decentralised?
 How do you know?
-! consider decentralisation from different perspectives, ie network and human.
+`! consider decentralisation from different perspectives, ie network and human.
 {/quiz}